hashgraph/guardian/README.md

    For example:

-   in ```/.env```you may choose name of the Guardian platform.
+   in **.env.template** you may choose name of the Guardian platform.
 Leave the field empty or unspecified if you update a production environment to keep previous data (for more details read at https://docs.hedera.com/guardian/guardian/readme/environments/ecosystem-environments)

    ```shell
       GUARDIAN_ENV="develop"